S3-working-group/s3-practical-guide/docs/all.md

 -   _Delegate Influence_ – Delegating work, together with authority to make decisions relating to that work, frees people up to create value and removes unnecessary dependencies.
 -   _Role_ – Delegating autonomy to an individual to decide and act within clearly defined constraints, frees individuals up to create value, and enables those who delegate to retain as much influence as necessary.
 -   _Circle_ – Delegating autonomy to a team to organize and govern themselves within clearly defined constraints, frees the team up to create value, and enables those who delegate that authority to retain as much influence as necessary.
--   _Clarify and Develop Strategy_ – When a team or individual in a role develops a strategy for how they will create value, that’s agreed upon by relevant stakeholders, it supports autonomy and builds trust.
+-   _Clarify and Develop Strategy_ – A strategy for creating value, developed by the individual or team and agreed upon by all relevant stakeholders, builds trust and supports autonomy.
 -   _Development Plan_; Collaborating with relevant stakeholders on developing a plan for how to improve, helps a team or individual in a role develop their skill and competence, and builds trust among all concerned.
 -   _Align Flow_ – Moving decision making close to where value is created, while retaining the influence of the relevant stakeholders, supports the flow of value and eliminates unnecessary dependencies and delays.